ykarmesh/website/content/post/FAIR/index.md

 ---
-title: 'Joined FAIR as an AI Resident'
+title: 'Aug 2021: Joined FAIR as an AI Resident'
 subtitle: 'I started working as an AI Resident in Facebook AI Research.'

 # Summary for listings and search engines